 Museum on Tour Passport Program:

 The Columbus Museum is on tour throughout the Chattahoochee Valley!
 As the Museum is under construction, visit tour stops and fill your passport with unique stickers along the way.
 At the end of the tour, participants can bring their completed passports for prizes, a discount in our Museum shop, and a special sneak peek of the reimagined Columbus Museum!
-Pick up your passport starting January 10th at the Museum - 1327 Wynnton Rd., Columbus, GA.
+Pick up your passport at the Museum - 1327 Wynnton Rd., Columbus, GA.
 For exhibition stickers, see the gallery attendants onsite.

 Dates & Locations